OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

   - `SHUTDOWN`: after the VM is shutdown
   - `STOP`: after the VM is stopped (including VM image transfers)
   - `DONE`: after the VM is deleted or shutdown
-  - `CUSTOM`: user defined specific `STATE` and `LCM_STATE` combination of states to trigger the hook
+  - `CUSTOM`: user-defined specific `STATE` and `LCM_STATE` combination of states to trigger the hook
 - `COMMAND`: as an absolute path or relative to `/usr/share/one/hooks`
 - `ARGUMENTS`: for the hook.
 You can substitute VM information with:
-  - `$ID`: the ID of the virtual machine
+  - `$ID`: the ID of the Virtual Machine
   - `$TEMPLATE`: the VM template as base64-encoded XML
   - `PREV_STATE`: the previous `STATE` of the Virtual Machine
   - `PREV_LCM_STATE`: the previous `LCM_STATE` of the Virtual Machine
 - `REMOTE`: values:
-  - `YES`: The hook is executed in the host where the VM was allocated
+  - `YES`: The hook is executed in the Host where the VM was allocated
   - `NO`: The hook is executed in the OpenNebula server (default)

 ### Host Hooks (HOST_HOOK) defined by:

 - `NAME`: for the hook, useful to track the hook (OPTIONAL)
-- `ON`: when the hook should be executed,
+- `ON`: when the hook should be executed
   - `CREATE`: when the Host is created (`onehost create`)
   - `ERROR`: when the Host enters the error state
   - `DISABLE`: when the Host is disabled